 Ryan's Story

 Ryan joined Watsi on September 4th, 2019.
-Three years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ryan's most recent donation supported Thay, a baby girl from Burma, to fund brain surgery to heal her hydrocephalus.
+Four years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ryan's most recent donation supported Kelvin, a dedicated and special student from Kenya, to fund clubfoot treatment so he can walk and play football with his friends.

 Impact